-- Printing, Duplication, Copying *
+- Printing, Duplication, Photocopying *

-- Data processing/Computer Supplies *
+- Data processing/Computer supplies *

 - General purpose software *

-- Subscriptions *
+- Office Furniture *

 Facilities and Administrative (F&A) costs are costs incurred for common or joint objectives and therefore cannot be identified readily and specifically with a particular sponsored project, an industrial activity, or any other institutional activity.
 F&A costs are also referred to as indirect costs or overhead.